pncsoares/search-algorithms/README.md

 # Search algorithms in C#

-This repository aims to create search algorithms in C#.
+This repository aims to demonstrate search algorithms in C#.

 # Technologies